python/devguide/documenting.rst

 you submit a :doc:`pull request <pullrequest>`, so you should make sure that it runs without errors.

+**On Windows**, a :file:`make.bat` batchfile tries to emulate :command:`make` as closely as possible, but the venv target is not implemented, so you will probably want to make sure you are working in a virtual environment first, otherwise all dependencies will be automatically installed on your system.

-**On Windows**, run the following from the root of your :ref:`repository clone
+When ready, run the following from the root of your :ref:`repository clone
 <checkout>` to build the output as HTML::

    cd Doc
    make html

-While the :file:`make.bat` batchfile tries to emulate :command:`make` as closely as possible, the venv target is not implemented, so the required dependencies will be installed on your system if you do not setup a virtual environment first.
+You can also use ``make help`` to see a list of targets supported by :file:`make.bat`.

 See also :file:`Doc/README.rst` for more information.